sunny420x/sunnyfw-shop/README.md

-<h1>SunnyFramework Shop Systems</h1>
+<h1>Sunny Framework Shop</h1>
-<p>SunnyFramework Shop Systems is one of the web development bundle name "SunnyFramework".
-The Layouts of website are powered by SunnyUX</p>
+<p>Sunny Framework Shop is one of the web development pack name "Sunny Framework" which I start developing web applications such as article, shop and others.
+The Layouts of Web Application are Powered by SunnyUX (My own CSS Library).
+This web application is running on Node.js and MySQL databases.</p>
 <h1>Configuration.</h1>
 <p>You need to configs couples things before you can starting SunnyFW on Node.js</p>
 <p>1) Creating <b>.env</b> file containing variables as below.</p>